-- At least 45 credit hours must be earned in residence at Concordia University Texas. - A minimum of twelve upper-level hours in the student's major must be earned in residence. - A minimum of nine (9) credit hours for the minor must be earned in residence. - Concordia will not accept transfer course credit toward final completion of the degree requirements for courses beginning more than three (3) years after the student has taken his/her final course work at Concordia. - Students who intend to complete their final course work at an institution other than Concordia must, while in residence, receive approval for such action from the Dean of the School in which they are taking their major and turn in the form to the Registrar's Office for filing in their permanent record.
+- At least 32 credit hours must be earned in residence at Concordia University Texas for a degree requiring 128 total hours - At least 31 credit hours must be earned in residence at Concordia University Texas for a degree requiring 124 total hours - At least 30 credit hours must be earned in residence at Concordia University Texas for a degree requiring 120 total hours - A minimum of twelve upper-level hours in the student's major must be earned in residence. - A minimum of nine (9) credit hours for the minor must be earned in residence. - Concordia will not accept transfer course credit toward final completion of the degree requirements for courses beginning more than three (3) years after the student has taken his/her final course work at Concordia. - Students who intend to complete their final course work at an institution other than Concordia must, while in residence, receive approval for such action from the Dean of the School in which they are taking their major and turn in the form to the Registrar's Office for filing in their permanent record.